 Our partnership agreement provides that we and our subsidiaries may borrow funds from our general partner and its affiliates.
-Our general partner and its affiliates may not borrow funds from us, our operating company, or its operating subsidiaries.
+Our general partner and its affiliates may not borrow funds from us or our subsidiaries.

 Neither our partnership agreement nor any other agreement requires Cheniere to pursue a business strategy that favors us or utilizes our assets or dictates what markets to pursue or grow.
 Cheniere's directors and officers have a fiduciary duty to make these decisions in the best interests of the stockholders of Cheniere, which may be contrary to our interests.